 I’ve just returned from a trip to Thailand!
-The whole thing actually came into fruition fairly quickly — I was feeling burnt out from taking the bar, and the usual post-grad woes of unemployment and self-doubt that came with it (PS.
-I passed the bar and am employed, now. :)), and my friend Tim was itching to leave the country around that same time, so we both kind of just were like, f this, let’s go.
+The whole thing actually came into fruition fairly quickly — I was feeling burnt out from the usual post-grad woes of unemployment and self-doubt that came with it, and my friend Tim was itching to leave the country around that same time, so we both kind of just were like, f this, let’s go.

 So, we went.
 Here are ten general observations: